EnergyEconomyDecoupling/CL-PFU-JOSS-Paper/paper.md

 To understand economic growth and human well-being, the field of energy analysis evaluates ECCs from the primary stage
-(coal, oil, natural gas)
-to the final stage
+(resources extracted from the environment, such as coal, oil, natural gas) to the final stage
 (energy purchased by consumers, such as refined petroleum and electricity), to the useful stage
-(heat, mechanical drive, and light), and sometimes to energy services
+(energy desired by the end user, such as heat, motion, and light), and sometimes to energy services
-(transport, thermal comfort, and illumination).
+(such as thermal comfort, transport, and illumination).
-Societal exergy analysis (SEA), an extension of energy analysis, quantifies ECCs as exergy, the mechanical work potential of energy.
+Societal exergy analysis (SEA), an extension of energy analysis, quantifies ECCs in exergy terms^[Exergy is the mechanical work potential of energy.].

 # Statement of need